cphurley82/code-club/_posts/2022-01-11-week11-mid-year-feedback.markdown

 2. Questions with red * are required.
 3. Feedback is anonymous but you can choose to provide your name if you like.

-## Activity: Complete The Feedback FOrm
+## Activity: Complete The Feedback Form

 1. Go Here: [https://forms.gle/K6UWTEr5kn6ySwGZ6](https://forms.gle/K6UWTEr5kn6ySwGZ6){:target="_blank"}
 2. Fill it out.